GrHalbgott/index-calculator/README.md

   -stat Statistics    Boolean | Do you want to generate statistics (histogram & descriptive) for
                       the results and save them locally to ./results/?
 Use true/false.
 Default: false

-Exiting program, call again to run.
-Use -h or --help to show the help dialog.
+Exiting program, call again with arguments to run.
 ```